In North America

 Wine bottles are best stored in the dark and on their side.
 At the Rosehurst Bar we clad the walls in palette wood and mounted the wine bottles horizontally on pegs.

-And at the Montgomery bar we mounted 'label forward' wine pegs for the clients impressive wine collection in the walk in wine cellar we remodeled.
+Montgomery bar we mounted 'label forward' wine pegs for the clients impressive wine collection in the walk in wine cellar we remodeled.

 What Lighting options can be considered?